 This is an oldie but a goodie, and one that is often overlooked.
 If you’re looking for a serene outdoor dining setting, Triangle Park’s massive deck is the place for you.
 While you’re there, be sure to ask your server for some bread to feed the ducks and swans.

-New this summer, Wine Down added the Side Car, a shipping container turned bar, to its outdoor patio.
+In 2016, Copper Spoon (formerly Wine Down) added the Side Car, a shipping container turned bar, to its outdoor patio.
 With a nice view of Parkview Field to the South and the Fort Wayne skyline to the north, this dining and imbibing spot is quickly becoming a crowd favorite.
 The craft cocktail menu is impressive, and of course, the selection of wines offered is one of the best in town.